tiagofrepereira2012/xbob.spkrec/README.rst

 experiments .
 It's originally based on facereclib tool: https://github.com/bioidiap/facereclib

-`xbob.speaker_recognition`_ is designed in a way that it should be easily possible to execute experiments combining different mixtures of:
+`xbob.spkrec`_ is designed in a way that it should be easily possible to execute experiments combining different mixtures of:

 * Speaker Recognition databases and their according protocols
 * Voice activity detection